cqframework/mct-ig/input/pagecontent/technical-requirements.md

 [Condition](https://hl7.org/fhir/us/qicore/STU4.1.1/StructureDefinition-qicore-condition.html) vs [USCoreCondition](http://hl7.org/fhir/us/core/STU3.1.1/StructureDefinition-us-core-condition.html)

-* Onset and abatement information used to determine prevalence period for the condition (NOTE: This only applied to "problems" and "health concerns". "encounter diagnoses" are typically understood to apply at the time of the encounter, but other information about timing is not typically available
+* Onset and abatement information used to determine prevalence period for the condition (NOTE: This only applied to "Problems" and "Health Concerns."
+"Encounter Diagnoses" are typically understood to apply at the time of the encounter, but other information about timing is not typically available.

 [ServiceRequest](https://hl7.org/fhir/us/qicore/STU4.1.1/StructureDefinition-qicore-servicerequest.html) vs [USCoreServiceRequest](https://hl7.org/fhir/us/core/STU5.0.1/StructureDefinition-us-core-servicerequest.html)

-NOTE: The ServiceRequest profile was not available in USCore 3.1.1, so this analysis is performed on the latest published version, 5.0.1.
+NOTE: The ServiceRequest profile was not available in US Core 3.1.1, so this analysis is performed on the latest published version, 5.0.1.

-* Indication of whether a given procedure order is elective (using the modifier extension qicore-isElective)
+* Indication of whether a given procedure order is elective (using the modifier extension QI Core-isElective)

 [ServiceNotRequested](https://hl7.org/fhir/us/qicore/STU4.1.1/StructureDefinition-qicore-servicenotrequested.html) vs [USCoreServiceRequest](https://hl7.org/fhir/us/core/STU5.0.1/StructureDefinition-us-core-servicerequest.html)

-NOTE: The ServiceRequest profile was not available in USCore 3.1.1, so this analysis is performed on the latest published version, 5.0.1.
+NOTE: The ServiceRequest profile was not available in US Core 3.1.1, so this analysis is performed on the latest published version, 5.0.1.

-* Indication that a given procedure order should not be performed (using the ServiceRequest.doNotPerform element)
+* Indication if certain conditions are present then an order for a given procedure should not be performed (using the ServiceRequest.doNotPerform element)
-* Rationale for the order not to perform (using the extension qicore-doNotPerformReason)
+* Gives a rationale for that order not being performed (using the extension qicore-doNotPerformReason)
-* Specification of what should not be ordered in terms of a value set, rather than a specific code (using the extension qicore-notDoneValueSet)
+* Provides a Value Set to specifiy what should not be ordered, rather than a specific code (using the extension qicore-notDoneValueSet)

 [Procedure](https://hl7.org/fhir/us/qicore/STU4.1.1/StructureDefinition-qicore-procedure.html) vs [USCoreProcedure](http://hl7.org/fhir/us/core/STU3.1.1/StructureDefinition-us-core-procedure.html)